Updated: August 12th,2014

 Shapes as layers, pixels etc

-You can use the arc shapes in three modes, well four or five or actually more if you convert the designs.
+You can use the arc shapes in three modes, well four or five or actually more if you convert them.
 The shapes can be used as a shape layer, as a path and as a pixel.
-In the first two, the shapes are Vector graphics and can be manipulated in many ways as a vector (though the best application to alter the designs is probably Illustrator).
+In the first two, the shapes are Vector graphics and can be manipulated in many ways as a vector (though the best application to alter the paths is probably Illustrator).
 The shape layer can be used with styles as well as smart objects (as can the pixel option).
-The pixel option is a raster format design and can be combine with layers (if using an existing or new layer) or just on the background.
+The pixel option is a raster format and can be combine with layers (if using an existing or new layer) or just on the background.
 The path option looks the least promising but it can be used to great effect with strokes as well as patterns.
 The shape layers and paths can be transformed in 1000s of ways, the pixel option can still be transformed but any changes will probably degrade the final image.
 The path option is great for creating selections and this is done via the path palette.
-The pixel option is superb for creating elaborate masks by entering quick mask mode via the toolbox and using the designs over and over to create truly complex masks (and selections).
+The pixel option is superb for creating elaborate masks by entering quick mask mode via the toolbox and using them over and over to create truly complex masks (and selections).
 So, how do you select the path etc options: top bar of the shape tool (top of the screen).
 It is now a dropdown in Adobe PS CC 2014 and recent versions, previous versions used buttons to change modes.

 The shapes are for ???